-In this article, I thought of sharing a story about a friend of mine, Lee, who is an affiliate trainer for the Fingo social e-commerce business platform in Malaysia.
+In this article, I thought of sharing a story about a friend of mine, Lee, who is an Affiliate Trainer (AT) at the Fingo social e-commerce business platform in Malaysia.

 I met him back in February 2020 just before Malaysia went on Movement Control Order (MCO) 1.0.